apache/spark/docs/structured-streaming-kafka-integration.md

     artifactId = spark-sql-kafka-0-10_{{site.SCALA_BINARY_VERSION}}
     version = {{site.SPARK_VERSION_SHORT}}

+Please note that to use the headers functionality, your Kafka client version should be version 0.10 or up.

 For Python applications, you need to add this above library and its dependencies when deploying your application.
 See the [Deploying](#deploying) subsection below.